 To take adequate care of the child during the late stages of pregnancy and right after birth, most women need to take leave from work.
-The United States is not known to be generous when it comes to paid family leaves.
+The United States is not known to be generous when it comes to paid family leave.

 In fact, if a recent study by PL+US advocacy group is to be believed, 114 million U.S. residents don’t get even a single day of paid maternity leave.
 As a result, the family budget can start to tighten up.
 Expenses increase, but the available funds shrink.

 Gynecologist fees, charges for lab reports, and medicine and food supplements are just a few of the expenses that could make their presence felt during pregnancy.